 Why Energy Efficiency Matters

 The average home loses around 20% of its heat through windows.
 This figure can be much higher if you have older, single glazed windows.
-This means your central heating works harder, you use more energy, and your bills go up.
+This means your central heating works harder, you use more energy, and your bills go up, making it essential to consider an informed decision about upgrading your windows.

 - Lower energy bills – less heat loss means your heating system doesn’t need to work as hard